 If your index is totally broken and you need to create it from scratch, or you need to refresh only specific scope of entities then you should use reindexation command.

 Standard search index provides following CLI commands (here are examples of work with these commands):

-- oro:search:reindex - allows to reindex all entities or only of a specific entity class; indexation can be synchronous (default behaviour) or asynchronous;
+- oro:search:reindex - rebuilds the search index and allows to reindex all entities or only entities of a specific entity class; indexation can be synchronous (default behavior) or asynchronous;

-- oro:search:index - allows to reindex specific entities by their entity class and identifiers; indexation is asynchronous.
+- oro:search:index - allows to update search index for specific entities by their entity class and identifiers; indexation is asynchronous.

-Website search index provides following command (here are examples of work with this command):
+Website search index provides the following command (here are examples of working with this command):

-- oro:website-search:reindex - allows to reindex all entities, or only of a specific entity class, or entities for a specific website, or specific entities by their identifiers; indexation can be synchronous (default behaviour) or asynchronous.
+- oro:website-search:reindex - rebuilds the storefront search index and allows to reindex all entities, or only entities of a specific entity class, or entities for a specific website, or specific entities by their identifiers; indexation can be synchronous (default behavior) or asynchronous.